- "Morning After Pill"

-EllaOne can be used as emergency contraception even if you are already using regular contraception.
+It can be used for emergency contraception even if you are already using regular long term contraception.
 A common example is forgetting to take your regular pill.

-- Wait 5 days before you take your next pill, apply your next patch or insert a new ring
+After you take ellaOne you should wait 5 days before you take your next pill, apply your next patch, or insert a new ring.

 Your regular contraception method will not be effective immediately.
 You should abstain from sex or use a condom for 7 days except: